Feeling an urge, a longing, or a

 I could try to listen instead.
 Her words were a big help to me."

-and Fairies," is my "Bible" for illustrating picture
+"Treasury of Elves and Fairies," and is my "Bible"

 Harth writes: "My favorite writing book of all time